Barbra Streisand's Greatest Hits Volume 2

 Barbra Streisand's Greatest Hits Volume 2 is the second greatest hits album recorded by American vocalist Barbra Streisand.
 It was released on November 15, 1978 by Columbia Records.
 The album is a compilation consisting of ten commercially successful singles from the singer's releases in the 1970s, with a majority of them being cover songs.
-It also features a new version of "You Don't Bring Me Flowers", which was released as the collection's only single on October 7, 1978.
-Originating on Streisand's previous album, Songbird, the new rendition is a duet with Neil Diamond who had also recorded the song for his 1978 album of the same name.
+It also features a new version of "You Don't Bring Me Flowers", which was released as the collection's first single (Superman was later released as a second single from this album, and the 45 features alternate vocals) on October 7, 1978.
+Originating on Streisand's previous album, Songbird, the new rendition is a duet with Neil Diamond who had also recorded the song for his album I'm Glad You're Here with Me Tonight.
 The idea for the duet originated from DJ Gary Guthrie who sold the idea to the record label for $5 million.

 Critically appreciated, Barbra Streisand's Greatest Hits Volume 2 received a perfect five-star rating from both AllMusic and Rolling Stone.
 It was also a commercial success, topping the charts in Canada, New Zealand, the United Kingdom and the United States, and peaking at number two in Australia.
 The album later received certifications in a total of six countries, including in Australia, Canada and the United States.
 In the latter country, it was certified 5× Platinum and sold over 5 million copies according to the Recording Industry Association of America.